jorabin/KeePassJava2/readme.md

 ![Module Structure](Module Structure.svg "Illustration of Module Dependencies")

-The Maven groupId and version are as above.
-GroupId is `org.linguafranca.pwdb`.
+Each module corresponds to a Maven artifact.
+The GroupId is `org.linguafranca.pwdb`.
+The version id is as noted [above](#mvn).

 <table>
 <thead>